-As private banks in Hong Kong – most notably HSBC and UBS – continue to increase their headcounts, it’s increasingly important for relationship managers to know how their compensation compares to the market average.
+As private banks in Hong Kong increase their headcounts, it’s increasingly important for relationship managers to know how their compensation compares to the market average.

-If you’re wondering whether your current private banking salary in Hong Kong is above or below par, we've averaged out minimum and maximum base salary data from several recruitment firms to produce the table below.
-And we’ve done this across five broad levels of seniority (job titles in private banking differ from firm to firm – some include the term “director” within ranks two to four, while others prefer ‘VP’).
+If you’re wondering whether your current private banking salary in Hong Kong is above or below par, we've averaged out minimum and maximum base salary data from several recruitment firms to produce the table below for relationship manager pay.
+And we’ve done this across five broad levels of seniority (job titles in private banking differ from firm to firm – some include the term ‘director’ within ranks two to four, while others prefer ‘VP’).
 At executive director/SVP level, for example, your private banking base salary could be up to HK$2,450k a year.

 Private banking bonuses in Hong Kong